Behaviour Hub

 The Four Point Plan

 A clear escalation pathway from initial disruption to severe incidents, with consistent thresholds and follow-through.
+Use sanctions alongside the other strategies and in line with policy where behaviour is serious, repeated, or significantly prevents students from learning.

 Step 1